nlfiedler/nlfiedler.github.io/_posts/2014-07-24-Building_Git_Solaris.md

     file:///usr/local/share/docbook2X/xslt/catalog.xml --create /etc/xml/catalog
 ```

+The symbolic link for `docbook2x-texi` is somethig I found somewhere when creating these instructions for Mac OS X and I have since forgotten the source.
+My apologies, and thanks, go out to whomever figured that out.

 ### xmlto

 Compile and install [xmlto](https://fedorahosted.org/releases/x/m/xmlto/) by first ensuring that `/usr/local/bin` is in your `PATH` before `/usr/bin` (so it finds the `getopt` we just installed).
 Now the usual steps will suffice and we are nearly at our goal.